13th INTERNATIONAL SUMMER MUSIC FESTIVAL AND MASTER CLASSES

 Students should prepare at least 2 (two) works for master classes, 3 pieces are preferred.

 One of the pieces should be in a concert shape.
 Short pieces are required for the final concert.
-Sonatas or Concerti are not preferred.
+Sonatas or Concerti are not allowed.
 Violin Students will be given time to rehearse with the pianist Inga Vysniauskaite.
 Accompanist will be provided for one violin master class, rehearsal, dress rehearsal and concert.

 Pianists will be provided with the practice room with pianos.

-Application deadline for master classes: May 31, 2024.
+Application deadline for master classes: May 1, 2025.

 Registration fee: 50 Euros.
 Limited number of participants.
 There is no participation fee after registering and being accepted to the festival.
 The festival is free and will waive the registration fee for anyone who cannot pay.